prantlf/npx-cache-control/README.md

       uninstall [names]  names of packages to remove (* means all)

     Options:
-      -V|--version  print the version of the executable and exits -h|--help     print the usage information and exits
+      -d|--dry-run  only print what would be done instead of doing it -f|--force    do not report an error if a package is mising -v|--verbose  print extra information about the packages and the cache -V|--version  print the version of the executable and exits -h|--help     print the usage information and exits